-I’ve blogged about introductions in recruitment before, but a recent spate of backdoor hire cases has prompted me to do so again.
+I’ve written about introductions in recruitment before, but a recent spate of backdoor hire cases has prompted me to do so again.

 Backdoor hires are one of the primary scourges of the recruitment industry.
 At Cognitive Law we help many recruitment companies recover those placement fees.
 Some are easier to recover than others, but in each case it’s essential that you were the effective cause of the placement.